Insights from Peter Baker at the 46th International GMP Conference

 With data integrity, the game has changed

 When they are using QRM, manufacturers can make certain assumptions about the scope and root cause.
-But only if they are transparent about the uncertainties and unknowns that data integrity issues involve, Baker says.
+But only if they are transparent about the uncertainties and unknowns that DI issues involve, Baker says.

-Routine deviations do not have the uncertainty and assumptions of data integrity issues, so they are easier to investigate.
+Routine deviations do not have the uncertainty and assumptions of DI issues, so they are easier to investigate.
 “But with data integrity, the game has changed,” Baker says.

 Critical Thinking in Quality Risk Management

-For example, consider a case where data integrity problems land manufacturing outside the validated state.
+For example, consider a case where DI problems land manufacturing outside the validated state.
 In Baker’s example, when calibration records are completed but certain calibration activities were not performed according to procedure.

 Typically, says Baker, the company will say that final QC testing shows that historical results have met specifications.